ChenchengLiang/DragonLi/README.md

 Meanwhile, this code also runs Z3 on the same problems.
 Thus, you can find a comparison and consistency check in both files `results.csv` and `summary.csv`.

-#### Notice
-You may need to change the paths in file `config.ini` to make it run correctly.
-The train, valid, test data are exactly the same problems.
-So in this example as long as we train enough epochs, it will solve all problems.